ISISNeutronMuon/MDANSE/Doc/pages/structure.rst

 the size of an object, a surface, or an ensemble of points.
 It is calculated as the Root Mean Square Distance between the system and a reference that can be either the centre of gravity of the system either a given axis.

+The *ROG* serves as a quantitative measure that characterizes the spatial distribution and compactness of molecular or ensemble structures.
+ROG is instrumental in size determination, providing precise insights into the dimensions of objects or systems.
+Moreover, it plays a crucial role in shape analysis, elucidating how molecular components are arranged concerning the center of gravity.
+Its ability to track structural fluctuations over time is essential for studying dynamic processes in molecular systems.

 In *MDANSE*, the reference is chosen to be the centre of gravity of the system under study.
 Mathematically, it can be defined as:

 .. math::